Apply Now

 Home Students

-Home students will be eligible for a full UKRI award, including fees and stipend.
+Home students will be eligible for a full award, including fees and stipend.
 To be classed as a Home student, candidates must meet the following criteria:

 • be a UK National (meeting residency requirements), or